This is a quick guide to where I am on social media and what you can expect to find me doing there. This post will be updated as needed.

 I have other Twitter accounts, but they are for business.
 They’re not the droids you’re looking for.

 I’m on Instagram at kj_odle.
 (It used to be “notcuriousanymore” because I was curious about Instagram, but once I got an account, I knew all about it and wasn’t curious about it.
-But that’s a terrible name, so I changed it.)
+But that’s a terrible name, so I changed it.
+Instagram is not tumblr, although some people try mightily to make it so.)

 I’ve written about the intergalactic turkey fuck that Instagram has become since it went to a “curated” feed already, so I won’t rehash that here.
 Go and read that article now, and then come back here.

 Anyway, I miss Instagram, because I miss taking photos, so I’m back there now.
 You can follow me, but I probably won’t follow you back.
-I’ve bookmarked some of the creative people I loved following in the past and go directly to their profiles now, so I bypass my feed entirely.
+I’ve bookmarked some of the creative people I loved following in the past and when they show up in my feed, I go directly to their profiles now, so I bypass my feed mostly.
 Instagram still sucks.
 I just wish it sucked less.
 FWIW, I post a lot of images to Twitter, but 99.7% of them are not made by me.
 If you are looking for images I made myself, look to Instagram.
 I never post anything there I don’t make myself.

 This is me, looking at Instagram: